LLaMA-Omni: Seamless Speech Interaction with Large Language Models: Experiments

 \subsection{Evaluation}

 Since \name can generate both text and speech responses based on speech instructions, we evaluate the model's performance on two tasks: speech-to-text instruction-following (S2TIF) and speech-to-speech instruction-following (S2SIF).
-We use greedy search to ensure reproducible experimental results.
-The model is evaluated from the following aspects:
+We use greedy search to ensure reproducible experimental results. \bluetext{For the S2SIF task, we further evaluate the model in two scenarios: \textbf{offline} and \textbf{streaming}.
+In the offline scenario, the model generates the text response first, and then synthesizes the complete speech.
+In the streaming scenario, the speech response is generated simultaneously with the text response.
+We use the following metrics to evaluate the model:}

 \paragraph{ChatGPT Score} To evaluate the model's ability to follow speech instructions, we use GPT-4o~\citep{gpt4o} to score the model's responses.
 For the S2TIF task, scoring is based on the transcribed text of the speech instructions and the model's text response.
-For the S2SIF task, we first transcribe the model's speech responses into text using the Whisper-large-v3 model, and then score it in the same manner as the S2TIF task.
-GPT-4o gives scores on two aspects: \textit{content} and \textit{style}.
-The \textbf{content score} evaluates whether the model's response adequately addresses the user's instruction, while the \textbf{style score} assesses whether the model's response style is suitable for speech interaction scenarios.
-The detailed prompt can be found in Appendix~\ref{app:prompt}.
+For the S2SIF task, we first transcribe the model's speech responses into text using the Whisper-large-v3 model, and then score it in the same manner as the S2TIF task. \bluetext{GPT-4o gives a score between 1 and 5 based on factors such as helpfulness, relevance, fluency, and suitability for speech interaction.
+The detailed prompt for evaluation can be found in Appendix~\ref{app:prompt}.}

-\paragraph{Speech-Text Alignment} To evaluate the alignment between text responses and speech responses, we use the Whisper-large-v3 model to transcribe the speech responses into text, and then calculate the Word Error Rate (WER) and Character Error Rate (CER) between the transcribed text and the text response.
-We refer to these metrics as \textbf{ASR-WER} and \textbf{ASR-CER}, respectively.
+\paragraph{ASR-WER} \bluetext{To evaluate the alignment between text and speech responses, we use the Whisper-large-v3 model to transcribe the speech responses into text, and then calculate the Word Error Rate (WER) between the transcribed text and the text response, which is referred to as \textbf{ASR-WER}.}

-\paragraph{Speech Quality} To evaluate the quality of the generated speech, we utilize a Mean Opinion Score (MOS) prediction model called UTMOS\footnote{\url{https://github.com/tarepan/SpeechMOS}}~\citep{saeki22c_interspeech}, which is capable of predicting the MOS score of the speech to assess its naturalness.
-We refer to this metric as the \textbf{UTMOS} score.
+\paragraph{UTMOS} To evaluate the quality of the generated speech, we utilize a Mean Opinion Score (MOS) prediction model called UTMOS\footnote{\url{https://github.com/tarepan/SpeechMOS}}~\citep{saeki22c_interspeech}, which is capable of predicting the MOS score of the speech to assess its naturalness.

-\paragraph{Response Latency} The \textbf{latency} is a key metric for speech interaction models, referring to the time interval between the input of a speech instruction and the start of the speech response, which has a significant impact on user experience.
-Additionally, we calculate the number of words already generated in the text response when the speech response begins, referred to as the \textbf{\#lagging word}.
+\paragraph{Latency} The response latency is a key metric for speech interaction models, referring to the time interval between the input of a speech instruction and the start of the speech response, which has a significant impact on user experience.
+We measure the latency on 1 NVIDIA L40 GPU.